-Note: The determination from an SS-8 does not decide your workers’ status at a state level.
+Note: Form SS-8 was last revised in May of 2014, and does not reference the new Form 1099-NEC, though the criteria of eligibility is the same.
+Keep in mind that the determination from an SS-8 does not decide your workers’ status at a state level.
 In addition, filing a Form SS-8 will not change the due date for your tax return, so if you are unsure of your worker’s status, file Form SS-8 early.
 You want the answer in time to file your taxes.

 Let’s look at the details of the form.

 Just a quick note here about the term “firm” as it relates to the IRS and specifically as it relates to Form SS-8.
 A firm is considered “any individual, business enterprise, organization, state, or other entity for which a worker has performed services.
 The firm may or may not have paid the worker directly for these services.”

 Form SS-8 Introduction Section

 - Form SS-8 PDF (Rev. May, 2014)

 - Your company information including address, phone, email, and Employer Identification Number (EIN)

 - Your worker’s information including address, phone, email, and Social Security Number (SSN)